5.7.6 Trust Fund Penalty Assessment Action

 The following statement must be added to declare the information submitted in this item is true: "Under penalties of perjury, I declare that I have examined the facts presented in this statement and any accompanying information, and, to the best of my knowledge and belief, they are true, correct, and complete."

-• If applicable, the law or other authority the responsible party is relying on to support his or her arguments along with an explanation of what the law is and how it applies.
+• If applicable, the law or other authority the responsible person is relying on to support their arguments along with an explanation of what the law is and how it applies.

-2. If an authorized representative (Form 2848, Power of Attorney and Declaration of Representative, or a properly written power of attorney or authorization is acceptable) prepares and signs the protest for the responsible party, he or she must substitute a declaration stating:
+2. If an authorized representative (Form 2848, Power of Attorney and Declaration of Representative, or a properly written power of attorney or authorization is acceptable) prepares and signs the protest for the responsible person, they must substitute a declaration stating:

-• That he or she submitted the protest and accompanying documents.
+• That they submitted the protest and accompanying documents.

-• Whether he or she knows personally that the facts stated in the protest and accompanying documents are true and correct.
+• Whether they know personally that the facts stated in the protest and accompanying documents are true and correct.

 Note: